WhiZTiM/whiztim.github.io/_posts/2017-11-16-C++-References-And-Pointers-May-Hurt-You.md

 ## Caveats:

 That we have smaller assembly generated doesn't necessarily mean faster execution.
 Some instructions spans several multiple CPU cycles more than others.
 Others may introduce some [stall](https://en.wikipedia.org/wiki/Bubble_(computing)).
 Hence **always measure** your code even after viewing generated assembly.

+## Take Home Lesson:

+- Most optimizations depends on how much the compiler can [proof](https://en.wikipedia.org/wiki/Mathematical_proof) that memory does not overlap and that side-effects are isolated.
+- Don't help your compiler, but understand that pointers and references are harder for the optimizer to proof.
+- Don't help the compiler, optimizers may go up the call graph to proof these things, my example above deliberately prevents that.
+- Though we didn't talk much about [aliasing](https://en.wikipedia.org/wiki/Pointer_aliasing), *cv-qualified* `char*` or `std::byte*` are much harder to proof - because they can alias anything, Once you pass a such type to a function and you are equally manipulating some other proxy (whose lifetime predates and continues after the function call), some optimizations on such objects are typically impeded.

 ==============